Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool registers an HTTPS webhook to receive task_created and task_stopped events.
-This verb+resource specification distinguishes it from sibling tools like webhook_delete, webhook_list, and webhook_events_*.
+The description clearly states the tool's purpose: registering an HTTPS webhook URL for task_created and task_stopped events.
+It uses specific verbs ('Register') and resource ('webhook URL'), and distinguishes from sibling tools like manus_webhook_delete and manus_webhook_list.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.